billmclean/FinElt.jl/README.md

 A simple package for a first course in finite element methods.

 These Julia routines rely on [Gmsh][1] for mesh generation and visualization.
-Please see the Quick Start Guide (under doc/).
+Please see the Quick Start Guide (under doc/) for examples illustrating the use of FinElt.

 [1]: http://geuz.org/gmsh/